Shaddadi/veritex/README.md

 There are two versions for the artifact evaluation.

 1. This one reproduces a subset of the results in the paper, including
-   * 1) the safety verification of all instances,
+   * safety verification of all instances,
-   * 2) the repair of unsafe instaces (33/35)
+   * repair of unsafe instaces (33/35)
-   * 3) the implementation of the related work ART for the repair comparison.
+   * implementation of the related work ART for the repair comparison.

    ```bash
    cd cav22_artifact
    sudo chmod +x reproduce_results1.sh